banderson443/proxmox-iac/README.md

 # Proxmox Infrastructure as Code

-This repository provides a complete, opinionated, and safe way to build and operate Proxmox-based infrastructure from absolute zero.
+This repository provides a safe way to build and operate Proxmox-based infrastructure from absolute zero.

 ## It uses: